 A budget option in Kermanshah with free internet in the lobby and Private bathrooms.
 Easy access to public transport and the city center.

-Address: Daraee street, Enqelab Square.
+Address: Daraee Street, Enqelab Square.

 Phone number: +98 83 3727 5999